I Made a Third-Class Relic of St. Dominic — Here’s How

 “The religious sense of the Christian people has always found expression in various forms of piety surrounding the Church's sacramental life, such as the veneration of relics…” (CCC 1674)

-At the Mass I attended the priest spoke appropriately about the saints and proceeded to let the those in attendance view a number of relics he had.
+A few years ago, I attended a Mass in Italy where the priest spoke about the saints and proceeded to let the those in attendance view a number of relics he had.
 Taking advantage of every situation that might increase my faith and holiness, I had an idea: create a third-class relic.

 What’s a third-class relic?
 First, let’s make sure we’re all familiar with the definition and classification of relics.